zainmehdi/USB-Device-Monitor/ReadMe.md

-# A Genric Device Monitor for USB Peripheral Devices
+# A Generic Device Monitor for USB Peripheral Devices

 This package uses libudev to monitor the status of any registered USB device on a linux machine.
-Once the device is registered it can be monitored.

 ## Requirements